Founder · Intellectual Property & Technology Law

 Attorney Background

 Will Montague is a highly experienced intellectual property law attorney whose career spans numerous industries, with a special focus on intellectual property and business litigation.
-His understanding of the nuances involved in protecting assets and proactive, tailored legal strategies have made Montague Law a sought-after advisor for industry leaders and creators alike.
+He has served as lead counsel in commercial, intellectual property, and technology cases in federal and state courts for more than three decades.
+His understanding of the nuances involved in protecting assets — and proactive, tailored legal strategies — have made him a trusted advisor to innovators of every size.

-After leaving a prominent regional law firm in 2010, Will founded his solo practice in a local tech hub, immersing himself in the entrepreneurial environment alongside software developers, video game creators, and other innovators.
-This move allowed him to experience firsthand the challenges his clients face, offering them large-firm sophistication with flexible, reasonable pricing.
+After leaving a major law firm at the end of 2010, Will founded his solo practice in a local tech hub, immersing himself in the entrepreneurial environment alongside software developers, video game creators, and other innovators.
+This move allowed him to fully integrate cost-effective legal counsel into the working rhythm of the companies he serves.

-A graduate of Vanderbilt University and the University of Kentucky College of Law, Will began his career clerking for a federal judge before joining Stoll Keenon & Park, where he co-founded the firm’s Intellectual Property & Technology Department.
-He later became a partner at Dinsmore & Shohl LLP before launching Montague Law PLLC in 2011 to provide more personalized, cost-effective legal counsel.
+A graduate of Vanderbilt University and the University of Kentucky College of Law, Will began his career clerking for a federal judge before joining Stoll Keenon & Park, where he became an equity partner and co-founded the firm’s Intellectual Property & Technology Department.
+He later became an equity partner at Dinsmore & Shohl LLP before launching Montague Law PLLC in 2011 to provide more personalized, cost-effective legal counsel.

 Experience & Areas of Focus